braithwaite/MGRASTer/README.md

-Package MGRASTer is a wrapper for R language access to the API of the MG-RAST metagenome annotation engine, part of the US Department of Energy (DOE) Systems Biology Knowledge Base (KBase).
+Package MGRASTer is a wrapper for R language access to the API of the MG-RAST Metagenomics Analysis Server.
 See: http://api.metagenomics.anl.gov
 and: http://metagenomics.anl.gov
 and: http://kbase.us.